PhilMele/M2Project/readme.md

    **Fight Function (`fight()`)**

-   This function is handled by `fight()` and passes `hero` (referring to the object) and `currentNPC` parameter (referring to the definition `npc` attached during `heroPosition()`).
+   This function is handled by `fight()` and passes `hero` (referring to the object) and `currentNPC` parameters (referring to the definition `npc` attached during `heroPosition()`).

    This function starts by managing the display of some front end element:
-   *NPC related row: `currentNPC` avatar and a text column displaying a script of the fight (damages, healing points...).
+   * NPC related row: `currentNPC` avatar and a text column displaying a script of the fight (damages, healing points...).
-   *hero related row: `hero` avatar and a text column giving the hero a choice between attack (triggering `attack()`) and healing (activating `healing()`).
+   * hero related row: `hero` avatar and a text column giving the hero a choice between attack (triggering `attack()`) and healing (activating `healing()`).

-   The function sets a multplier, which has a value of `1` by default, and switched to two if the hero collected itemThree which is granted by the mage in exchange of itemOne and itemTwo.
+   The function sets a multplier, which has a value of `1` by default, and switches to `2` if the hero has collected itemThree which is granted by the mage in exchange of itemOne and itemTwo.

    The function also calculates hero and npc life points to be displayed on the life bar and returns this points as a percentage of the bar length.

-   In terms of logic, through `fight()` the hero is essentially provided by 2 choices: healing and attack until one of the two characters runs out of `lifePoints`.
+   In terms of logic, through `fight()` the hero is essentially provided with 2 choices: healing and attack until one of the two characters runs out of `lifePoints`.

    The choice is captured from `hero-fight-action` by listening to a click for the user on either one of the two choices.
 Based on the choice's value (`1`) or (`2`) one of the two function is triggered.